BrownTurtleBear/Events-On/Features/Features.md

 #### 10. Customisable home page for festival
 - add images and posters if they want.
 - widgets and other stuff
+- organisations shop for merchandise
+#### 11. social media compatibility
+- live feed
+- posting using tags and such
+#### 12. help performers grow
+- artists and people
+- Search them up
+#### 13. booking for attractions
+-